rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 #### 7. Simplify the store update methods

-*Objective*: Create a single `findAndUpdate` store method which takes in an `id` and object of update data to merge into the current store object.
+*Objective*: Create a single `findAndUpdate` store method which takes in an `id` and an `newData` object containing new key/value pairs to merge into the current store object.
 (This will obsolete the separate store methods for changing `checked` and `name`, as well as the `Item` module.)

-- Obsoleting the Item module is about to be complete!
 - Let's remove both `findAndToggleChecked` and `findAndUpdateName` from the `store`
-- We're going to create a consolidated `findAndUpdate` method which just merges the attributes of an object received with the item in the store.
+- We're going to create a consolidated `findAndUpdate` method which merges the attributes of the received `newData` object with the item in the store.
-- Remember to fix your IIFE returned object to expose the new `findAndUpdate` method and remove the old ones!
+- Remember to expose the new `findAndUpdate` method from your IIFE and remove the old ones!
 - Have the method accept `id` and `newData` parameters
 - First, find the item from `this.items` using the passed in `id`
 - Now use `Object.assign()` to merge the `newData` into the current found item